Barrios Altos: Decadence

 The district, despite its importance, has become dilapidated over time.
-One such example is a three-storey building known as El Buque after its resemblance to a ship, built in the 19th century in a 1,131 m² plot and located in the corners of jirones Junín and Cangallo, declared part of the Cultural heritage of Peru.
+One such example is a three-storey building known as El Buque after its resemblance to a ship, built in the 19th century in a 1,131 m^{2} plot and located in the corners of jirones Junín and Cangallo, declared part of the Cultural heritage of Peru.
 Originally sporting marble staircases with bronze handrails and wooden balconies, it was built with the purpose of being the first housing complex after independence, being able to house 70 families in total.
 It has since been declared inhabitable, the result of a series of fires in 2012, 2014, 2016 and 2022 that neighbours blame on the drug addicts that sneak into the building through a hole made in a wall.